How to Help Your Dog Heal from Bee Stings & Insect Bites

 Some stings are life-threatening.
 While it might look funny, a dog stung by a bee in the mouth, face, or neck can cause dangerous swelling that affects a dog's ability to breathe.
 That's an emergency, and your dog needs immediate veterinary help.

-If the sting is below the neck, treat the painful area with a soothing paste made of baking soda and water or moisten a washcloth or gauze pad with cold water and apply it to the injury.
+If a bee stings your dog is below the neck such as on their paw or torso, treat the painful area with a soothing paste made of baking soda and water or moisten a washcloth or gauze pad with cold water and apply it to the injury.
 Lynn Buzhardt, DVM, writes that a soothing oatmeal bath might be necessary to treat multiple bites or stings.

 An antihistamine such as Benadryl for a dog bee sting can help, depending on the severity of the reaction.
 Ask your vet now what the appropriate dose would be for your dog and write it down so you don't have to guess if and when the time comes.